oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The threshold for triggering the alert expressed as a whole number or decimal value.
-If thresholdType is ABSOLUTE, threshold can have at most 12 digits before the decimal point and up to 2 digits after the decimal point.
-If thresholdType is PERCENTAGE, the maximum value is 10000 and can have up to 2 digits after the decimal point.</div>
+                                            <div>The threshold for triggering the alert, expressed as a whole number or decimal value.
+If the thresholdType is ABSOLUTE, the threshold can have at most 12 digits before the decimal point, and up to two digits after the decimal point.
+If the thresholdType is PERCENTAGE, the maximum value is 10000 and can have up to two digits after the decimal point.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>